-- 1. The Procedure below applies in all cases where the person who is the subject of the complaint is a member of College academic or non- academic staff, or who has a primary association with the College, short of an employment contract.
-The Bursar will usually act as the lead for complaints against staff.
-He/she will have oversight of all cases, and will take the lead as appropriate in liaising with other parts of the collegiate University according to the specific circumstances.
-He/she may choose to delegate management of a complaint to a Case Lead who may be the HR Manager or, for academic cases, the Senior Tutor, or another suitable person as appropriate. - 2.
-Where the complainant is a student, support during this process will be provided by the Senior Tutor, Chaplain, or Equality and Diversity Officer.
-The College will also facilitate access to independent support and advice from within the University, such as the OUSU Advice Centre and University Counselling Service. - 3.
+- 1. The Procedure below applies in all cases where the person who is the subject of the complaint is a member of College academic or non- academic staff, or is a Fellow or member of the SCR or any other form of College membership, other than as a student. - 2.
+The Bursar will usually act as the lead for complaints against staff or anyone else other than students.
+The Bursar will have oversight of all cases, and will take the lead as appropriate in liaising with other parts of the College or collegiate University according to the specific circumstances.
+He/she may choose to delegate management of a complaint to a Case Lead who may be the Head of HR or HR Manager or, for academic cases, the Senior Tutor, or another suitable person as appropriate. - 3.
+Where the complainant is a student, support during this process will be provided by the Senior Tutor, Chaplain, or Equality and Diversity Fellow, or other suitable person identified by the Welfare team.
+Where the complainant is a member of staff or an academic associate, support during the process will be provided by or arranged by the Head of HR or HR Manager.
+The College will also facilitate access to independent support and advice from within the University, such as the OUSU Advice Centre and University Counselling Service. - 4.
 This Procedure may not be applicable where the allegations are of behaviours that may attract criminal sanction.
 These cases may include, but are not limited to, serious assault or threat of serious assault.
 This Procedure therefore focuses on complaints of harassment which can be dealt with within the College environment.
 However, it also includes the procedure for informing and receiving support from the College in cases where there is police involvement.